Experience the Magic of Christmas in Krakow

 By Hello Cracow February 11, 2026

 Krakow remains an exceptionally affordable destination for international travelers in 2026, offering a high-standard European experience at a price point significantly lower than Western capitals like London, Paris, or Vienna.
 While global inflation has led to moderate price increases, the city continues to offer ca. 50% discounts on hospitality, dining, and cultural attractions compared to the UK or Scandinavia.
-A mid-range traveler can expect to spend approximately 350 to 500 PLN ($110-$140 USD/£75–£100 GBP) per day, which covers boutique accommodation, a restaurant meal, and entry to major historical sites.
-The retention of the Polish Zloty (PLN) and high card acceptance across the city ensure that visitors can maximize their purchasing power while enjoying seamless digital transactions.
+A mid-range traveler can expect to spend approximately 350-500 PLN ($ 110–$140/£75–£100) per day, which covers boutique accommodation, a restaurant meal, and entry to major historical sites.
+The retention of the Polish Zloty (PLN) and high card acceptance across the city mean visitors can get the most from their spending while enjoying easy digital payments.

 By Hello Cracow February 5, 2026